pineman/pineman.github.io/posts/2023-11-05_ruby-ascii-8bit.md

 in the name of a string identifier we template into the view.
 Pedantic, boring old me however wants to be 100% sure.

-This where I notice it fails in this `concat` method - so I have the second good idea of monkey patching it.
+This is where I notice it fails in this `concat` method - so I have the second good idea of monkey patching it.
 Again, how great is that?!
 Here my co-worker notes, in a much less enthusiastic tone, that while yes ruby is pretty cool, in another language you probably wouldn't even have